 What Should Your Dog Know Before Starting Rally?

 Because Rally is based on beginner obedience skills, your dog should know the basics before entering the sport.
 Pamela Manaton, Director of Obedience, Rally & Tracking for the American Kennel Club suggests preparing your dog to pass the AKC Canine Good Citizen (CGC) test as a prerequisite for Rally.
 “CGC is part of the AKC Family Dog Program, and it provides a great foundation for getting started in dog sports.
 There are 10 skills dogs must be able to perform for the CGC test.
 However, a dog that can walk on a leash, sit, down, and stay will be very successful in training for AKC Rally.”

 Other helpful skills include your dog being comfortable around other dogs and people as well as coming when called.
 Although none of these skills must be perfect, they will help you get more out of training for Rally.
-And whether you teach your dog these basic manners at home or in class with a trainer, be sure to reward your dog for the behaviors you want him to repeat.
+And whether you teach your dog these basic manners at home or in class with a trainer, be sure to reward your dog for the behaviors you want them to repeat.
 Positive reinforcement-based training methods are very effective for teaching obedience, and even better, they create a dog who loves to learn.
 That enthusiasm will go a long way on the rally course.

 According to Manaton, the key to training is to be consistent and fair.
 She also suggests keeping your training sessions short and interesting.
 “During the lessons, always begin with something easy that they may already know and move to something that is a little more challenging.
 Then finish with something that the dog already knows to make the lesson end on a positive note.”

 What is Your First Step in Getting Involved in Rally?